Security Incident Reports: DDoS and TYPO3

 • Multi-vector: Combination of different attack methods simultaneously

-• Volatile: Leave no files behind – traces only in network logs
+• Volatile: They leave no files behind, only traces in network logs

 TYPO3 Compromises